belangeo/pyo/doc/PyoObject/Biquad.rst

     :param freq: float or :class:`PyoObject`, optional

     Cutoff or center frequency of the filter.
-Default to 1000.
+Defaults to 1000.

     :param q: float or :class:`PyoObject`, optional

-    Q of the filter, defined, for bandpass filters, as bandwidth/cutoff.
+    Q of the filter, defined (for bandpass filters) as bandwidth/cutoff.
     Should be between 1 and 500.
-Default to 1.
+Defaults to 1.

     :param type: int, optional